 Senator Murkowski from Alaska, Senator Cantwell and Senator Murray from

 Washington, and Senator Wyden and Senator Merkley from Oregaon all voted against

 it.
 Alaskans and fishermen here is how you can thank your Senators.

 YOUR CALLS AND EMAILS MADE A DIFFERENCE

 Bristol Bay: World’s Largest Sockeye Salmon Run

 Bristol Bay is home to the largest sockeye salmon run in the world.
-Over the last 20 years the sockeye salmon run has averaged an impressive 37 million fish each year.
-The sockeye harvest value in 2012 was $121 million to fishermen who harvested 20.5 million sockeye.
+Over the last 20 years the sockeye salmon run has averaged an impressive 36 million fish each year.
+The sockeye harvest value in 2013 was $140 million to fishermen who harvested nearly 15.5 million sockeye.
 Wild sockeye salmon from Bristol Bay is enjoyed by consumers worldwide.
 Its firm, red flesh and delicate flavor make it one of the finest fresh, frozen and canned salmon on the market today.

 Bristol Bay is located in the Southeast corner of the Bering Sea in Alaska.
 Bristol Bay sockeye salmon begin their lives in the pristine tributaries and lakes of the region.
 Here the fingerling salmon spend the first year of their five-year life cycle before migrating out to sea.
 The sockeye salmon spend four years in the cold and clean waters of the Bering Sea and North Pacific.
 The sockeye salmon thrive on a plankton diet, and attain one of the highest levels of health-promoting omega-3 fatty acids found in any seafood.
 Completing their life cycle, the sockeye salmon migrate back to the rivers of their origin.